mactul/discordslashcommands/README.md

 A full example, with this help command
-(I don't put here the creation of the command, because it only has to be done once.)
+(I didn't put the creation of the command here because it only has to be done once.)
 ```py
 import discord
 import discordslashcommands as dsc